Plasmodium ovale: Phylogenetics

 These species appear to be more closely related to Plasmodium malariae than to Plasmodium vivax.

-The two species appear to differ biologically, with P. ovale wallikeri having a shorter latency period than P. ovale curtisi.
+The two species appear to differ biologically, with P. ovalewallikeri having a shorter latency period than P. ovalecurtisi.

 Life cycle

 P. ovale is introduced into the human host by the bite of an infected mosquito, in a motile form called a sporozoite.
 The sporozoites are carried by the blood to the liver, where they replicate asexually by merogony into non-motile merozoites.
 Several hundred merozoites are produced and released into the bloodstream where they infect erythrocytes.
 Inside the erythrocyte, the parasite's replication cycle takes approximately 49 hours, after which the erythrocyte ruptures and between 8 and 20 merozoites are released to infect other erythrocytes.
 Some of these merozoites will instead form gametocytes which remain in the blood and are ingested by a mosquito.

 When gametocytes are ingested by a mosquito, the gametocytes enter the mosquito gut where fertilisation occurs forming a zygote known as an ookinete.
 The ookinete moves to the outer wall of the mosquito midgut where it develops over the course of several weeks.
 This developing stage is called an oocyst.
 After the oocyst develops, it ruptures releasing several hundred sporozoites.
 The sporozoites are carried by the mosquito's circulation to the mosquito salivary glands.
 When the mosquito feeds again, the sporozoites enter through the salivary duct and are injected into a new host, starting the life cycle again.

 There are situations where some of the sporozoites hypothetically do not immediately start to grow and divide after entering the hepatocyte, but remain in a dormant, hypnozoite stage for weeks or months.
 However, unlike the P. vivax situation, hypnozoites have yet to actually be seen in the life cycle of P. ovale.
 The duration of latency is variable from one (assumed in the case of P. ovale) hypnozoite to another and the factors that will eventually trigger growth are not known; this could explain how a single infection can be responsible for a series of waves of parasitaemia or "relapses".